-See the Configuring Clusters guide for information on configuring a router.
+See the Installation and Configuration guide for information on deploying a router.

 A router uses the service selector to find the service and the endpoints backing the service.
 When both router and service provide load balancing, OpenShift Container Platform uses the router load balancing.
 A router detects relevant changes in the IP addresses of its services and adapts its configuration accordingly.
 This is useful for custom routers to communicate modifications of API objects to an external routing solution.